Overview of Pennsylvania Taxes

 Philadelphia County

 Pennsylvania’s most populous county is Philadelphia County, which is coterminous with the city of Philadelphia.
-It also has the third-lowest average property tax rates in the state.
-More specifically, the county’s average effective property tax rate is 1.05% in comparison to the state average of 1.36%.
+It also has one of the lowest effective property tax rates in the state (0.83%).

 Philadelphia assesses property at 100% of current market value.
 Philadelphia assesses property every year to determine market value based on numerous factors, including the size, location and condition of a property.
 The assessor also looks at recent sales of comparable properties.